 Center for Inclusive Excellence Ensuring that Learning Happens Everywhere.

-First, I want to thank you for making it through this semester.
-I don’t think many of us imagined a Fall semester where we walked around with masks on or learned through a tool called a ladibug.
-But learning happens everywhere, and in a wide variety of forms, as you have demonstrated.
+First, I want to thank you for making it through another strange semester.
+I know that almost all of us are ready for a return to a slightly more normal schedule.
+As always, learning happens everywhere, and in a wide variety of forms, as you have demonstrated.

 Second, the University again has decided to offer all students the choice of taking a Pass/No Credit (P/N) option in their courses.
 At Point Park, we have Pass / No Credit as defined in the Student Handbook.
 This is better for students because No Credit does not hurt your GPA the way a Fail would.
 You will still need to make up the credits, class, or classes that you took an N in, however.

-You do not have to choose the P/N option until December 28th, 2020.
-You will see the letter grades that you earned and then make the decision between the 28th and January 6th, 2021.
+You do not have to choose the P/N option until May 7th.
+You will see the letter grades that you earned and then make the decision between the 8th and the 22nd of May.
 Below I’ve assembled a list of considerations, and I encourage you to talk your decision over with your Student Success advisor, your faculty members, and with me.
 I’ll be available through the entire process to help advise those who struggle with the decision.

 Here’s how the option will work:

-- You finish the Fall semester.
+- You finish the Spring semester.
 This point is important.

-- This policy covers online terms I and II Fall courses and on-ground/hybrid/HyFlex/ or remote Fall semester 2020 courses.
+- This policy covers online terms I and II Spring courses and on-ground/hybrid/HyFlex/ or remote Spring semester 2021 courses.

-- Once faculty post letter grades for the Fall 2020 courses, you will be able to see the letter grades you earned in your courses.
+- Once faculty post letter grades for the Spring 2021 courses, you will be able to see the letter grades you earned in your courses.